offline-ai/ppe/README.md

 $ai run -f translator.ai.yaml '{content: "10 plus 18 equals 28.", lang: "English", target: "Chinese"}'
 ```

+#### Special Input Parameters

+When certain specific names are used to define parameters, they carry special meanings:

+##### keepOrginal Parameter

+* **Type**: `boolean` or `string`
+* **Description**: Indicates whether the original text should be retained.
+The default value is `false`.
+  * If set to `true`, the original text will be stored in the `_original` field of the returned result.
+  * If `keepOriginal` is a string, the original text will be stored in the field specified by that string.
+* **Purpose**: This parameter allows users to control the retention of the original text within the returned result.
+* **Behavior**:
+  * When set to `true`, the system automatically includes the original text in a predefined field named `_original`.
+  * When set to a `string`, the system stores the original text in a custom field specified by the provided string value.
+* **Usage**:
+  * To retain the original text with the default field name, set `keepOriginal` to `true`.
+  * To retain the original text in a custom field, set `keepOriginal` to the desired field name as a string.
+* **Note**:
+  * This field is non-enumerable.
+  * If the result object already contains a field with the same name, the `keepOriginal` functionality will be disabled, meaning the original text will not be overwritten.

+##### keepThinking Parameter

+When the LLM model or prompt supports thinking mode, this parameter controls whether to retain the thinking process.

+* **Type**: `boolean` or `string`
+* **Description**: Controls whether to retain the thinking process.
+Default is `false`.
+  * If set to `true`, the thinking process will be stored in the `_thinking` field of the returned result.
+  * If `keepThinking` is a string, the thinking process will be stored in the field specified by that string.
+* **Purpose**: This parameter allows users to control whether the thinking process is included in the returned result.
+* **Behavior**:
+  * When set to `true`, the system automatically includes the original thinking process in the predefined `_thinking` field.
+  * When set to a string, the system stores the thinking process in a custom field based on the provided string value.
+* **Usage**:
+  * To retain the thinking process using the default field name, set `keepThinking` to `true`.
+  * To retain the thinking process in a custom field, set `keepThinking` to the desired field name (as a string).
+* **Note**:
+  * If the result object already contains a field with the same name, the `keepThinking` functionality will not overwrite it and will be ineffective.

 #### Response Output Format Type (`response_format.type`)

 1. **Text Format**: If `response_format.type` is not set, the output will be in plain text format.